-Brian Wood, born January 29, 1972, is most well known as a writer for the Vertigo imprint of DC Comics.
+Brian Wood was born on January 29, 1972 in Essex Junction, Vermont.
+Wood is most well known as a writer for the Vertigo imprint of DC Comics and Dark Horse Comics.
 He has written comics and graphic novels for many different publishers and also does illustration.
 He has done covers for many different series throughout his career, and has had illustrations appear in magazines and newspapers, such as the San Francisco Bay Guardian.
 He was also a staff designer at Rockstar Game Studios working on titles such as Grand Theft Auto III, Grand Theft Auto: Vice City, and Max Payne.

 Brian Wood spent the time between 1997 and 2002 mostly away from comics.
 He did web-design work for several dot-com start-ups, and worked at Rockstar Games during this time and until 2003.
 But he did do the occasional cover during this period of time most notably for multiple series published by AIT/Planet Lar who also publish the collected edition of Wood’s Channel Zero series.
 In addition to this he worked as a co-writer with Warren Ellis* on Generation X for issues 63-70.
 Wood then wrote the final five issues of that series by himself.
 His working relationship with Ellis would continue for years as Wood did several of the covers for Ellis’s Wildstorm** series Global Frequency.

 In 2002 Oni Press released the graphic novel Pounded from Wood and Steve Rolston.
 Between 2001 and 2003 Wood released the graphic novels Couscous Express and Jennie One as well as the 3 issue mini-series The Couriers all set in the same universe as Channel Zero.
 Also, in 2002 he wrote Fight for Tomorrow a mini-series for Vertigo.